Love County Airport

 Love County Airport (FAA LID: 4O2) was a public-use airport located two nautical miles northwest of the central business district of Marietta, a city in Love County, Oklahoma, United States.
+It has since closed.

 Facilities and aircraft

 Love County Airport resided at an elevation of 900 feet (274 m) above mean sea level.
 It had one runway designated 17/35 with a turf surface measuring 3,250 by 35 feet (991 x 11 m).